 - How do you spend most of your time in a typical day and week?

 - What are some of the challenges of the job?

 - What skills and experience does the job require (interpersonal, analytical, technical, etc)?

-- Is my background and experience relevant to this role?
+- Are my background and experience relevant to this role?

 Can you step back?